gregr/ina/nscheme/README.md

       - the handler decides when we want to do extreme things like this
       - platform can provide some default handlers, and users can override and augment this set of handlers
         - default reinstantiation handler for an open file might just say, "sorry, can't reinstantiate this without more context"

-continue with tty library and other posix-interfacing stuff
-- maybe work on an editor / repl

-a quasiquote intermediate language that can be used both for expressions and patterns?
-- it would embed unquoted syntax fragments to be dealt with by the IR's consumer
-- ellipsis too?

-should we introduce a similar "constructors" intermediate language?
-- for cons, list, vector, bytevector, records, etc.
-- or is this too trivial?
-- maybe a sublanguage for record construction with named fields is still worthy, though
-  - though it could just be a higher-order utility that takes a subparser (e.g., parse-expression) for the field arguments
-    - seems more reasonable than implementing a new language
-    - should the same be true for quasiquote?
-      - the value of a sublanguage is that it can be extended with additional operators, which we might want for qq, but wouldn't want for records?

-clean up old notes in this file!

-then go back to working on a compiler
-- probably starting with an assembler, and/or other target code generators, so we can build something executable right away

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;